rinkeshkamli/PythonLearning/README.md

 Task 2 : Module.py - Import Math module and perform math operation such as Sqrt of Number, Natural logarithm
                      (log base e) of the number and Sine of the number.

+Assignment 4

+Task 1 : ReadFile.py - Read the data for text file anf if file is not present then handle the error gracefully.

+Task 2 : WriteAndAppend.py - Write data to text file taking data from user and append to the same file.